 River bass always faces where the river is flowing from so that they can get enough oxygen as the water flows over their gills.
 Wind is also your best friend during this season.
 Why?
 Easy.
 Wind churns up water and brings more baitfish to that area.
 Bass are clever and will, therefore, move to where the bait is.
 This is not rocket science, just follow the wind and you will find everyone there, ready to party.

 One of the best river bass fishing tip for fall is to always be on the move.
 Everything is moving, so should you.
-The river is flowing, the baitfish are all over and the bass fish is following so don’t stay at one place courting the rocks, wood and vegetation.
+The river is flowing, the baitfish are all over and the bass fish is following so don’t stay at one place courting the rocks, wood, and vegetation.
 If they don’t bite the bait, then probably they moved on before you did.
 Follow the bandwagon, and you will find yourself singing along.
 Never catch one fish and be satisfied.
 Bass move in schools, so if you find one, it is highly probable that there is more where that is coming from.
 But hey, know when to move on, don’t get high on the excitement and let them leave you there.

 Fishing is a game of baiting and catching.
 Unless there’s bait involved, fishing is no fun.
 What you have for bait will do the magic.
 Going for natural live bait will have more bass coming your way.
 So, stock up some minnows, Carolina rigs, jigs and three ways.
 If you run out of those, artificial bait also works well.
-Crankbaits, small worms, grubs, jigging spoons and blade baits will have the fish loving you.
+Crankbaits, small worms, grubs, jigging spoons and blade baits will have the fish-loving you.
 The color of your artificial bait is very important, chrome or white will lure them more.
-Remember, the closer it is to being natural, the better the bait.
+Remember, the closer it is to be natural, the better the bait.
 Crayfish color is actually the best.
 Spinnerbaits work with the water flow, not against it.
 If you are used to fishing in the lake, you should know this.
 So cast your spinnerbait upstream, try this river bass fishing tips and let the water flow work your lure.

 When it comes to river bass fishing, God is in the details.
-Rivers are always changing in depth, rage and cover depending on the season.
-These are the details that will tip the odds to your favor and give you more fish if you are keen.
+Rivers are always changing in depth, rage, and cover depending on the season.
+These are the details that will tip the odds in your favor and give you more fish if you are keen.
 What are you waiting for?
 Get your tools ready and bring somebody along to watch your glory.
 These river bass fishing tips for fall will crown you the master this season.
 Let’s go!